bsara/firehose-ember-shared/README.md

 ### Usage

-This is not meant to be cloned down as an independent repo.
+**NOTE**: This is not meant to be cloned down as an independent repo.
 It is inteded to be included in ember projects as a submodule.

 I suggest adding it as a submodule in